Macron Floats Ukraine Troop Deployment If Frontline Breached - UrduPoint

 "Things can fall apart very quickly," the French president added.

+He said Europe must defend its "strategic interests" in its economic relations with China to address imbalances and restore "reciprocity" in economic ties.

+Indicating that Ukraine would loom large in the talks with Xi, Macron said: "It's not in China's interest today to have a Russia that destabilises the international order."

-Ahead of the European Parliament elections next month, he warned voters against voting for nationalists.
+With European Parliament elections looming next month in which the far-right is set to make gains in France, he warned voters against voting for nationalists.

 "I say to Europeans: Wake up...
 All European nationalists are hidden Brexiteers.
 It's all the same lies," he said, referring to those in Britain who backed its exit from the European Union.